 Workplace bullying can be defined as a behavior that can be harmful to the targeted person.
 The action may be accompanied by intentions of intimidating, humiliating, abusing, and belittling the victim.
 However, it is important to differentiate it from performance management.
 Just because a boss is implementing legitimate and constructive disciplinary measures, it doesn’t mean they’re bullying their employee.

-Most people who fall victim to hostile work environment bullies often end up with a significant emotional upset, embarrassment, and distress.
-In some cases, victims are affected to the point that they need to be hospitalized or undergo rehabilitation.
+Most victims of an intimidating work environment often end up emotionally upset, embarrassed, and distressed.
+In some cases, they become affected to the point of hospitalization or rehabilitation.